mcarruth/flickr-portfolio/README.md

    ```

 3. **Deployment**:
-   - Use deploy to your hosting provider.
+   - Deploy to your hosting provider.
 Ensure your environment variables are set during deployment.

 ---